ManideepTelukuntla/Refining-Entry-Level-Luxury-Car-Strategies-With-Consumer-Insights/README.md

 ## 4. Data Resources

 The following data files are essential for the analysis:
-- **DiscussionData.csv**: This file contains the data scraped from the forum used for this analysis.
+- **DiscussionData.csv**: This file has the data we scraped from the forum for our analysis
-- **car_models_and_brands.csv**: This file is used for car models to brand mapping to capture the brands even if car models are mentioned instead of brand names.
+- **car_models_and_brands.csv**: This file helps in identifying brands even when only car models are mentioned in the discussions

 ---